Preparing for your living kidney donation

 • Stop taking aspirin or nonsteroidal medicines like ibuprofen for seven days before surgery (or as directed by your transplant team).

-• Keep to a healthy dietthat includes fruits, vegetables, whole grains and lean protein.
+• Follow a healthy eating pattern that includes fruits, vegetables, whole grains and lean protein.
 This can help keep your body strong.

 Find healthy recipes on Kidney Kitchen.